How Much Can You Borrow For a Mortgage?

 Aside from your income, some of the most common factors that can impact how much you can borrow can be found below, but it’s important to bear in mind that each lender may apply these criteria differently:

-Not all lenders have a minimum income requirement, but those that do typically have stricter criteria the more you borrow.
+Not all lenders have a minimum income requirement, but lenders typically have stricter criteria the more you borrow.
 For example, of those lenders with a minimum income requirement who offer loans of up to 5 times your income, the minimum salary is £40k-£50k, whereas, for more typical borrowing, £20-£25k is standard.

-Lenders don’t list a minimum credit score requirement on their mortgage products, however, most will be looking for a strong overall credit profile, and the higher the level of borrowing, the less likely it is that a history of adverse credit will be acceptable.
+Lenders don’t list a minimum credit score requirement on their mortgage products; however, most will be looking for a strong overall credit profile.
+The higher the level of borrowing, the less likely a history of adverse credit will be acceptable.

-This means that most high street lenders will be unlikely to offer the maximum income multiple that they have available to those with poor credit, even if their income is adequate.
+This means most high street lenders will be unlikely to offer the maximum income multiple they have available if you have poor credit, even if your income is adequate.

-Lenders will tend to use only your expendable income in their affordability assessments, deducting all of your existing outgoings from your annual income to find your debt-to-income ratio.
+Lenders will use only your expendable income in their affordability assessments, deducting all your existing outgoings from your annual income to find your debt-to-income ratio.
 Whatever’s left over is considered your actual ‘usable income’.
-If you have a high salary, but also very high outgoings, it could impact how much you can borrow.
+If you have a high salary and high outgoings, it could impact how much you can borrow.

 For example: